Will my child enjoy his/her Jewish education at Oraynu Children's School?

 Yes, most certainly.
 The curriculum contains within it a spiral matrix.
 This means that topics are revisited throughout our program.
 Additionally, the experiential learning and cultural exploration we promote is not a linear process.
 It is accessible to all who are interested.

-Basic vocabulary connected to the curriculum and the holidays, as well as basic literacy skills in Hebrew, are taught up to and including Grade 4.
-For those who are interested in conversational Hebrew, a multi-level Enriched Hebrew class is periodically offered as an elective in addition to regular instruction at Oraynu.
+Yes!
+Basic vocabulary connected to the curriculum and the holidays, as well as basic literacy skills in Hebrew, are taught up in every grade.

-We do not teach prayer.
-Our school motivates young people to celebrate Jewish identity and culture consistent with a humanistic philosophy of life, independent of supernatural authority.
-We affirm that each child possesses the power and responsibility to shape his or her own life independent of supernatural authority and that ethics and morality are developed through practical means.
+We do not teach prayer, however the students are taught simple humanistic blessings for Shabbat and the Jewish holidays.
+Our school motivates young people to celebrate Jewish identity and culture consistent with a humanistic philosophy of life.
+We affirm that each child possesses the power and responsibility to shape his or her own life independent of supernatural authority and that ethics and morality are developed through practical means, and these are reflected in our blessings.

 We welcome interfaith families with the dignity and respect accorded to all people.
 Many Jews who are in interfaith/cross-cultural marriages experience a loss of connection to the Jewish community.
 At Oraynu, we emphasize our shared history and increase feelings of acceptance in the Jewish community, encouraging a sense of identification with and participation in Jewish community.
 We advance the sharing of Jewish history and values with interfaith children (i.e., the exploration of their children’s Jewish identity).
 We provide support to parents in our school and congregation as well.
 We are a welcoming Jewish community that honours and respects dual (or multiple) cultures in each family.